Patient education: Crohn disease (Beyond the Basics)

 SURGERY FOR CROHN DISEASE

 Medicines can help control the symptoms and complications of Crohn disease and can help you to avoid or postpone surgery.
 However, surgery may be recommended if your symptoms are not controlled with medicine or if the side effects of medicine are unbearable.
 About 80 percent of people with Crohn disease will need surgery at some point in their life.
 (See "Surgical management of ulcerative colitis".)

 It is important to have realistic expectations of surgery.
 Surgery does not cure Crohn disease, but it can help you to feel better and return to normal activities.
 The disease eventually returns after surgery, and most people will need to keep taking medicines to control symptoms over the long term.
 However, between 85 and 90 percent of people have no symptoms during the year following surgery.
 Up to 20 percent of people have no symptoms 15 years after surgery.
-(See "Medical prophylaxis of postoperative Crohn disease".)
+(See "Management of Crohn disease after surgical resection".)

 The most commonly performed surgeries for Crohn disease include:

 ●Removal of part of the colon – For this procedure, the surgeon removes the diseased part of the intestine (called a resection), then rejoins the two ends (called an anastomosis).
 After surgery, most people are still able to have bowel movements as usual, through the anus.

 In some cases, the surgeon will not be able to reconnect the two ends of the intestine.
 Instead, he or she will connect the intestines to an opening in the abdomen, called an ostomy (figure 2).
 Bodily waste will exit your body through the ostomy, rather than through your anus.
 You will wear a plastic bag on the outside of the ostomy to collect the waste, and you will empty the bag as needed.